- Focus Areas + Initiatives

 Learn more about Safe Kids Georgia

-Vision of Safe Kids Georgia: For Georgia’s children to have a safe place to grow and play, free from accidental injuries.
+For Georgia’s children to have a safe place to grow and play, free from unintentional injuries.

 The City of Atlanta was among the initial ten cities targeted by the National SAFE KIDS campaign to develop an injury prevention coalition.
 The original organizers felt the concept should be implemented statewide and not just in the city of Atlanta thus, SAFE KIDS of Georgia had its inaugural meeting in May of 1988.